-FDA outlines standards for anti-abuse generic painkillers
+FDA outlines standards for anti-abuse generic drugs

 Washington — Federal officials are encouraging generic drugmakers to reformulate their painkillers to make them harder to abuse, the latest in a string of steps designed to combat abuse of highly-addictive pain drugs like codeine and oxycodone.